Asiatic toad

 The Asiatic toad or Chusan Island toad (Bufo gargarizans) is a species of toad endemic to East Asia.
 The species was previously classified as Bufo bufo gargarizans, a subspecies of the common toad.

 Distribution and habitat

 It is common in China (specifically Anhui, Fujian, Gansu, Guizhou, Hebei, Heilongjiang, Henan, Hubei, Hunan, Inner Mongolia, Jiangsu, Jiangxi, Jilin, Qinghai, Shaanxi, Shandong, Shanxi, Sichuan, and Zhejiang) and portions of the Russian Far East (up north to the Amur River valley and on Sakhalin Island, and east to Transbaikalia in Siberia), but relatively rare on the Korean Peninsula.
 Asiatic toads are also found on the Miyako Islands of southern Japan, although they have been extirpated from some islands in recent years, possibly including Okinawa.
 The Miyako subspecies, Bufo gargarizans miyakonis, is also known as the Miyako toad.

 The Asiatic toad avoids dense forests, but is found in most other habitats, including grasslands, open forests, meadows, and cultivated areas.
-It prefers humid areas, and is seldom found at altitudes of more than 800 meters.
+It prefers humid areas, and is rarely found at altitudes of more than 800 meters.